gp-97/generative/README.md

 Currently it is in nascent stage and is under development and thus is highly unstable.

 ## Current features:
-- Lines (Some parts are still unstable)
+- Lines + Line from segments
 - Rectangles
+- Circles

 ## TODO:
 - A lot of things